WEED Token (WEED) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 WEED Token Historical Price

-According to the latest data gathered on WEED Token live price page, the current price of WEED Token is 0.01711USD.
+According to the latest data gathered on WEED Token live price page, the current price of WEED Token is 0.02461USD.
 The circulating supply of WEED Token(WEED) is

 In the past 24 hours, WEED Token has shown a price movement of